tylernguyen/tylernguyen.xyz/docs/blog/2022/email-workflow-for-the-modern-internet.md

 ## Junctions of Trust

-!!!
-Info "April 8th, 2022"
+!!! info "April 8th, 2022"

 	SimpleLogin has been [acquired](https://protonmail.com/blog/proton-and-simplelogin-join-forces/) by Proton.